Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 And from the profits from this art, we will pay for the damage you've caused to the other vehicle

-and I will get you back on the road.
+and I'll get you back on the road.

 Oh, God.